Become a Disc Jockey: Training and Career Roadmap

 Find out how to become a disc jockey.
 Research the education and training requirements and learn about the experience you need to advance your career as a disc jockey.

-Do I Want to Be a Disc Jockey?
+Should I Become a Disc Jockey?

 In your role as a disc jockey, you can be the life of a party, the energy of a nightclub or radio entertainment for a commuter on the way home.
 You might play music and/or announce news, weather, sports and traffic information.
 There are some opportunities to be self-employed in this field, and you could work full-time or part-time shifts.
 If you do a radio show that runs late at night, you may be able to pre-record your show to prevent the need to work overnight hours.